nezed/webpack-split-chunks/README.md

 # chunk plugin for webpack

-Transfers modules specified chunks into a target chunk.
+Transfers modules from specified chunks into a target chunk.

 ## What is that good for?